OpenMDAO/mphys/docs/basics/model_hierarchy.rst

 Model Hierarchy
 ***************

-Mphys uses a pattern to build multiphysics optimization problems.
+MPhys uses a pattern to build multiphysics optimization problems.
-Each level of the pattern is a different type of group that Mphys provides.
+Each level of the pattern is a different type of group that MPhys provides.

 The highest level of the model is the multipoint group.
 The multipoint group consist of scenarios which represent different conditions and/or types of multiphysics analyses to performed.